-- D05.24.01.
+D05.24.01.
 All proposed vegetated stormwater assets (swales, bio-retention systems, constructed wetlands and sediment basins etc.) are to be designed to allow for efficient and effective maintenance.
-Refer to Water by Design Maintaining Vegetated Stormwater Assets (2012) for typical maintenance activities. - D05.24.02.
-An inspection and maintenance schedule shall be prepared and submitted for approval by the Local Government Authority.
-The Inspection and Maintenance Schedule should detail the following: - a) Inspection Frequency - b) What is to be inspected - c) Normal maintenance procedures (removal of sediment build up, clearing of trash racks etc.) - d) Frequency of maintenance procedures
+Refer to Water by Design - Maintaining Vegetated Stormwater Assets (2012) for typical maintenance activities.

+- D05.24.02.
+An inspection and maintenance schedule shall be prepared and submitted for approval by Council.
+The Inspection and Maintenance Schedule should detail the following:

+- a) Inspection Frequency

+- b) What is to be inspected

+- c) Normal maintenance procedures (removal of sediment build up, clearing of trash racks etc.)

+- d) Frequency of maintenance procedures

-Consultation with the Local Government Authority shall be carried out to determine acceptable inspection and maintenance frequencies once Contractor defects liability periods have expired.
+Consultation with Council shall be carried out to determine acceptable inspection and maintenance frequencies once Contractor defects liability periods have expired.